ljw1004/csharpspec/csharp/basic-concepts.md

 ```
 Here, it is valid for `F` to refer to `i` before it is declared.

-Within the scope of a local variable, it is a compile-time error to refer to the local variable in a textual position that precedes the *local-variable-declarator* of the local variable.
+Within the scope of a local variable, it is a compile-time error to refer to the local variable in a textual position that precedes the *local_variable_declarator* of the local variable.
 For example
 ```csharp
 class A
 {